hbctraining/variant_analysis/lessons/automation_of_variant_calling.md

 #SBATCH -e picard_alignment_processing_normal_%j.err
 ```

-Because all of the variables except `$SAM_FILE` are dependent on the value of `$SAM_FILE`, we only need to change this to be a positional parameter.
+Because all of the variables we set except `$SAM_FILE` are dependent on the value of `$SAM_FILE`, we only need to change this to be a positional parameter.

 Change the following line: